Two local protesters outside the building, being ironic.

 “I didn’t know what the event was until I showed up,” she told me and another reporter.
 “I cater for the House of Representatives, and let me tell you, there’s some haters over there, too.”

 At one point, a large black security guard strolled through the crowd and stopped at a table to pick up some factsheets comparing crime among races.
 “Do you mind if I take these?” he asked a balding barbarian who was a foot shorter than him.

 “Oh, of course!
 Go right ahead.”

-They were even more paranoid when they were face-to-face with a reporter.
+They were even more paranoid when they were face to face with a reporter.
 One young man wearing a sports coat and a preppy tie was convinced I was monitoring him.
-"Are you recording me?" he asked when he saw me with my phone out.
-"Did you just take a picture of me?" he asked a few minutes later.
+“Are you recording me?” he asked when he saw me with my cell phone out.
+“Did you just take a picture of me?” he asked a few minutes later.

 As I was leaving to go home, I took a picture of the crowd with the flash on and gave Preppy Tie a big thumbs up.